harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

 it.
 The problem's deadline is communicated to the students during the course and in the problem description.

-When the deadline of the problem is passed, the teacher has enfore the deadline on the problem and fetch its results by doing:
+When the deadline of the problem has passed, the teacher can enforce the deadline on the problem and fetch its results by doing:

 1.  **Disable submission** to the grading version of the problem: